top of page

 How well does this block list perform?

-Well we think it does very well vs other existing list sources.
+Well we think it does very well vs other existing blocklist sources.

 As we are New Zealand based, we get different "visitors" than a item sitting in a hosted AWS data centre so our logging is localised for our environment in the Pacific region making this blocklist quite a relevant toolset for our customer firewalls.